Sarahkhan20/Prolog_A_Trial/README.md

  PROLOG is a Declarative Programming Language.
 Here, "LOGIC" is shown in the form of *facts* and *rules*.
 It is used for solving Queries about relationships in any given data.

 Declarative statements are called Facts.
 These Facts are basically knowledge or Factbase of the system.
-We run Queries againsta the knowledge of this system.
+We run Queries against the knowledge of this system.
 You will find the Queries and knowledge base quite similar to SQL or Databases and will perform something like this.
 Let us Get into the Hands-on PROLOG (A Trial).
 And oh btw, it's fun not something you usually do in programming.
 So yeah kinda you can see it as a Break from usual Routine.

 Before we Start,